 Our Endowment Fund

 The purpose of our Endowment Fund is to support children, health and local community projects primarily within the geographic area of Hertfordshire but also Bedfordshire.
-During 2023, we received a wide range of project applications for funding.
 We’re committed to supporting a diverse variety of applications and each submission is assessed against specific criteria.
 We analyse the positive and direct impact the project will have for local people and the community.
 All our grants have been delivered in collaboration with Hertfordshire Community Foundation (HCF), an independent countywide charity that provides grant support to local grassroots organisations and to children and families in crisis by encouraging local philanthropy.
 HCF helps identify and research suitable projects for us to fund in line with our areas of priority.

 We take great pride in the work we do in the local communities, our volunteering for local charities and also the fundraising our colleagues do for causes close to their heart.
 Take a look below at some of the work we have recently done within our local communities.